jeremybradbury/courier-redigraph/README.md

 # Courier - RediGraph Flavor
-## A logless Secure Messaging Courior made with Redis & GraphQL
+## A logless Secure Messaging Courier made with Redis & GraphQL

 ## Using **Redis & GraphQL**